jdoiro3/mkdocs-multirepo-plugin/README.md

 ## Development in Imported Repos

-For `mkdocs serve` to work properly in another repo (a repo that is imported), you will need to add the monorepo plugin within the repo with the following configuration.
+For `mkdocs serve` to work properly in another repo (a repo that is imported), you will need to add the multirepo plugin within the imported repo, including the following configuration.
 You will also need to have `plugins` the master repo uses installed within your local `venv`.

 ```yml

 plugins:
   multirepo:
     included_repo: true